AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 <center><img src="{{ site.url }}/images/cut_num_lines.png"></center>

 <br>
 Now that we know something about the file we're working with, let's get to manipulating it.
 As we get into these commands, we'll also begin writing results out to files with the `>` redirector and stringing multiple commands together with the `|` character.
-If you need a refresher on these, swing by the [pipes and redirectors](/bash/bash_intro#pipes-and-redirectors){:target="_blank"} section of the [*bash* basics](/bash/bash_intro){:target="_blank"} module.
+If you need a refresher on these, swing by the [redirectors and wildcards section](/bash/bash_intro_binder#redirectors-and-wildcards){:target="_blank"} section of the [intro to bash page](/bash/bash_intro_binder){:target="_blank"}.
 <br>

 ---